Robert Gunawardena: Early life and education

 Robert was born on 12 March 1904, to an affluent family in Kosgama, Sri Lanka.
 The fourth of seven children of Don Jacolis Rupasinghe Gunawardena, known as Boralugoda Ralahamy, and Dona Liyanora née Gunasekera, he was the younger brother of Harry and Philip.
 He attended the government school in Hanwella for his primary education and went on to the Prince of Wales' College, Moratuwa however following his father's false arrest for allegedly being an agitator in the 1915 Ceylonese riots the family decided to withdraw the brothers from the school and enroll them at Ananda College, Colombo.
-In addition to education, he played cricket, volleyball, and was a member of the Cadet Corps from 1922-23.
+In addition to education, he played cricket, volleyball, and was a member of the Cadet Corps from 1922 to 1923.

 In the late 1920s Harry, Robert and their younger sister Caroline became active in nationalist youth groups which were demanding democratic reforms with the ultimate goal of complete independence.

 Robert was married to Seelakalyana Rupa Kottegoda who was born in Kothhena, Kottegoda, Badulla.
 She was studied in Tebuwana School, Panadura Sri Sumangala Balika Vidyalaya, St. Bridget's Convent, Colombo and Visakha Vidyalaya, Colombo.
 Their parents opposed the marriage particularly Rupa's mother's only younger brother, Dr. M. V. P. Peiris who later became the Minister of Health.
-However, Robert and Rupa were married on March 7, 1947 when Rupa was 23 years old and Robert was 43 years old.
+However, Robert and Rupa were married on 7 March 1947, when Rupa was 23 years old and Robert was 43 years old.
 The couple had two daughters: Sriyani, Yasomi; and two sons: Vijith and Rohith.
 Rupa contested the Kolonnawa electorate from the Lanka Sama Samaja Party in the 1960 general election.

-On the morning of December 27, 1971, Robert inspected a banana plantation in the morning and came home at around 11.00 am saying that he was ill.
-Rupa arranged for him to be hospitalized, but he was reluctant to go to the hospital and died at home.
+On the morning of 27 December 1971, Robert inspected a banana plantation in the morning and came home at around 11:00 am saying that he was ill.
+Rupa arranged for him to be hospitalised, but he was reluctant to go to the hospital and died at home.